 In Component 2 of the Language exam, pupils will be required to write two non-fiction pieces of writing, for example: a letter, a review, a report, a speech or an article.
 As with Component 1, this tests their ability to write skillfully, adapting their writing to the purpose, format and audience.
 This paper also has a reading element, requiring pupils to examine 2 non-fiction texts (one modern and one pre-20th century) and to respond to them using skills of inference, deduction, synthesis, comparison and evaluation.

-Our results achieved at GCSE level in 2017 were outstanding and pupils achieved record results in a number of key measures.
+All of these achievements followed the first set of results that were achieved on the new specification in 2017.
+Our results achieved at GCSE level for that year were outstanding and pupils achieved fantastic results in a number of key measures.

 For English Language, the pupils achieved 86% 4+ on the new qualification.
 This was 17% better than the figure achieved nationally.
 Results achieved at 7+ were over 18%, in comparison to only 16% achieving this figure nationally.
 For English Literature, results for the highest achieving pupils were even better with 22% achieving 7+.

-How can I help with developing English skills?
+How can parents and guardians help with developing English skills?

 Pupils cannot take the texts into the Literature exam, so unless they know some relevant quotations from their two set texts, they are not going to succeed – look for A3 pieces of paper dotted around their bedrooms with ‘Mind-maps’ of their texts.
 If they’re not there – quiz them and ask why not?

 Some key things that might help them are: Mind Maps:

 - Use colour – this will really help them to remember the different sections in the exam;

 - A different mind map for themes and characters;